sourcebot-dev/sourcebot/README.md

 <details>
 <summary>What does this command do?</summary>

-- Pull and run the Sourcebot docker image from [ghcr.io/taqlaai/sourcebot:main](ghcr.io/taqlaai/sourcebot:main).
+- Pull and run the Sourcebot docker image from [ghcr.io/taqlaai/sourcebot:main](https://github.com/taqlaai/sourcebot/pkgs/container/sourcebot).
 You'll need to make sure you have [docker installed](https://docs.docker.com/get-started/get-docker/) to do this.
-- Set the `CONFIG_PATH` environment variable in the container to `sample-config.json`.
-Sourcebot loads the config file located at `CONFIG_PATH` to determine which repositories to index.
-To make things easier to try Sourcebot, we've baked in an [example](https://github.com/TaqlaAI/sourcebot/blob/main/sample-config.json) config file named `sample-config.json` into the published Docker image.
+- Sourcebot will index itself to prepare for your search request.
 - Map port 3000 between your machine and the docker image (`-p 3000:3000`).
 </details>